Dec 19, 2014

 When does snooping become wrong?
 Where does the line get drawn between obsessively snooping or just trying to protect ourselves?

 This is something that has been on my mind lately that I am seeking to gain more clarity on.
-Ive been reading a lot of articles, book, and blogs of other spouses of sex addicts, and when the spouse of the sex addict is trying to recover, heal and is going to counseling and 12 step meetings, I keep coming across a similar theme:
+Ive been reading a lot of articles, books, and 12 step materials for wives of sex addicts, and I keep coming across a similar theme:

 Snooping on your addict husband is BAD BAD BAD!!!